 - 1 can (4 ounces) chopped green chiles

 - 1 garlic clove, minced

 - 3/4 cup dry red wine or chicken broth

 - 1 can (16 ounces) kidney beans, rinsed and drained

 - 1 can (15 ounces) cannellini beans, rinsed and drained

 - Sliced avocado and chopped green onions

 - In a large skillet, heat oil over medium heat.
-Add turkey and onion; cook 8-10 minutes or until meat is no longer pink, breaking up turkey into crumbles.
+Add turkey and onion; cook until meat is no longer pink, breaking up turkey into crumbles, 8-10 minutes.

 - Transfer to a 5-qt. slow cooker; stir in seasonings.
-Add tomatoes, sweet peppers, chilies and garlic; stir in coffee and wine.
+Add tomatoes, sweet peppers, chiles and garlic; stir in coffee and wine.

 - Cook, covered, on low 7-9 hours.
-Stir in beans; cook 15-20 minutes longer or until heated through.
+Stir in beans; cook until heated through, 15-20 minutes longer.
 Top servings with avocado and green onions.
-Yield: 8 servings (2-3/4 quarts).

 Followed the recipe to the letter, I did add one chopped jalapeno (we like it hot / spicy).
 It didn't taste bad, just wasn't a "wow" for us.
 We tend to like more of a tomato base.
 Coffee & wine had an interesting flavor, again, not bad, just not for our taste buds.